 - Review employee performance.

 - Find ways to improve individual and team efficiency.

-Additionally, checking in with your employees also gives you the chance to support them through any problems they’re facing.
+Additionally, checking in with your workers also gives you the chance to support them through any problems they face.

-This is very important – especially if your workers have just made the transition to working from home due to the COVID-19 pandemic.
+This is very important – especially if your employees have just made the transition to remote work due to the COVID-19 pandemic.

-How do you ensure your remote team stays productive when they are working independently?
+How do you ensure your remote team stays productive while working independently?